Fleker/ChannelSurfer/README.md

 You can also pass any number of milliseconds and that time will be rounded down as well.

 #### Get local video uri
-If your stream is playing a video that already exists, you can use the method `getLocalVideoUri(int resId)` to get the Uri of this video as a string.
-There is an alias method `getLocalAudioUri(int resId)` which can be used for local audio files.
+If your stream is playing a video that already exists, you can use the method `getLocalVideoUri(int resId, String packageName)` to get the Uri of this video as a string.
+There is an alias method `getLocalAudioUri(int resId, String packageName)` which can be used for local audio files.

 ### WebViewInputProvider
 What if you could set any website as a Live Channel?
 There's any easy way to do that.
 Just extend the `WebViewInputProvider` class.
 It simplifies the methods that you need to override.